Print Friendly

 tijoxel student

-tikonel famer (someone who plants)
+tikonel farmer (someone who plants)

 ajtij teacher